tajulmbstu10/round1_task_healthos/README.md

 ## Setup Instruction
 - Clone the repository
 - open the index html file using any browser.
-- You will see the
+- You will see a form and output of second task.
+- To see the first task out put just filled up the form and submit it.